Monday, September 30, 2024

 The staff dealt with him brilliantly.
 No fuss at all, no attempt to subdue him; one lady took him to one side and allowed him to keep venting whilst helping him calm himself as much as he could.
 And somehow he did calm himself which considering his obvious sense of shaky panic took a lot of doing.
 It suddenly occurred to me that quite a few folk needing to see neurologists probably did need to overcome severe stress just to get themselves into the clinic at all.
 It turned out that he ended up being screened - essentially just a check on blood pressure - at the same time as myself, in the cubicle next to mine.
 He was still venting his concerns as that went on and my heart went out to the poor guy for everything he was dealing with.

 Anyway, once they'd took my bp things moved very fast.
 I was supposed to do a memory test (basically a check for signs of dementia) before seeing my doc, but that was abandoned since the doc reckoned I'd most likely ace it so it was a bit pointless.
-And it was further decided that the medication I've been on related to my epilepsy could be terminated, basically because I fairly brutal in letting the doc know how unhelpful I thought it was and she was prepared to listen.
+And it was further decided that the medication I've been on related to my epilepsy could be terminated, basically because I was fairly brutal in letting the doc know how unhelpful I thought it was and she was prepared to listen.
 (It wasn't my usual neurologist, whom, I suspect, may have moved on to another hospital, or higher things, or whatever.)

 So all in all not such a waste of time, despite the delay.
 Sort of a case of 'good things come to those who wait', if we're looking for some kind of message in all this.